-Update 22/11/2017: In the coming weeks everybody is welcome at Fontebona to join us for a couple of hours in the cider making process.
+Update 22/11/2017: In the coming weeks everybody is welcome in Fontebona to join us for a couple of hours in the cider making process.
 No charge.
 But do let us know when you think you will visit us, please.

 Sidra natural from Fontebona, Asturias, Spain

-We are Astrid and Thomas, Dutchmen who moved to Asturias, northwest Spain in 2007 to start a simpler life at Fontebona.
+We are Astrid and Thomas, Dutchmen who moved to Asturias, northwest Spain in 2007 to start a simpler life in Fontebona.
 More than ten years ago we knew absolutely nothing about cider but since 2007 we make our own sidra natural.
 The apples we use are biological and typically come from our own orchard.
 At the time we started with the help of a neighbour.
 We are getting pleasantly surprised reactions from Asturians since then.
 That they like our cider so much.
 A big compliment in a region where they drink more cider than beer or wine.

 The apples we use are official cider apple varieties and carry names like Xuanina, Coloradona, Carrio, Durona de Tresali, Raxao, Teorica, Verdialona, Clara, Perico and Regona.
 Some species are sweet, others sour or even bitter.
 A good asturian cider has the right mix of these different tastes.
 Our production process consists of pure manual labour.
 We use no additives at all.
 Not even the teaspoonful of sugar so often used in Asturias for getting bubbles.
 Eventually we have a sidra natural with an alcohol percentage between 4.5 en 7.5

-We will make cider again at Fontebona beginning November 2017.
+We will make cider again in Fontebona beginning November 2017.
 A week long you can participate in many aspects of the cider process: harvesting, cleaning, pressing, (explanation about) bottling, etc. We will visit the cider museum, a cider bodega and a fellow-cider maker.
 Also we will give a theoretical explanation and let you taste what the regional kitchen does with cider.
 The programme below is an indication of what you can expect during the process of making cider.
 We will decide from day to day if we do an other pressing or if we continue with a new load of apples.
 The visits will take place according to plan as much as possible, unless there are practical reasons to swap or shift certain visits.

 Together with Astrid and Thonas you will stay in a Casa Rural near Fontebona.
 From personal experience we know that the best stories arise at the end of the day, while enjoying a good glass of cider.
 Or two.